Incorta: Best Practices to Modernize Your Oracle BI Environment

 "Prepare and Protect" or "Monitor and Respond"?

 Although "maintaining tight control over the environment to limit the potential for abuse, close vulnerabilities and ward off threats is effective", achieving this ideal is often frustrating.
-As a result, many organisations now acknowledge that a "number of attacks will likely penetrate."
+As a result, many organisations now acknowledge that a "number of attacks will likely ."

 This has often led security teams to prioritise a "monitor and respond" approach when attackers overcome defence systems.
 However, "monitor and respond" is frequently at the expense of "prepare and protect."